 Diffusion.
 Grants of up to £50,000 that are available for humanitarian groups which prepare outreach and scaling activities.

 HIF announces open calls for proposals throughout the year.
 Projects can take place anywhere in the world.
-Humanitarian work that relates both man-made disasters and crises, as well as natural disasters, is eligible for funding.
+Humanitarian work that relates both man-made disasters and crises, as well as natural disasters, are eligible for funding.
 While HIF is U.K.-based, it does not require its applicants to be registered with the U.K. Charity Commission.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)